3zamil/week07day05-react-components/README.md

 ### Code along: A Class Component

-Create a new file in `src` called `Movie.js`, and add this simple component to it.
+Create a new file in `src` called `Movie.jsx`, and add this simple component to it.

 ```js